Leah Williamson: Style of play

-Williamson has been likened to Italian defender Paolo Maldini by numerous news outlets due to her ability to regain possession for her team without having to tackle her opponent.
+Williamson has been praised by numerous news outlets due to her ability to regain possession for her team without having to tackle her opponent.
 In Euro 2022, she completed the championships having recovered the ball 56 times and having completed 472 passes, in both cases doing so more than any other player in the tournament.
 Another article describes Williamson as the "epitome of a modern-day ball-playing centre back", citing her ability to anticipate opponent's passes and also to predict her teammates' attacking runs so that she can play a precise forward pass among her strengths.
 She also has by far the highest rate of passes into the final third for a defender in the WSL since 2021, with a November 2022 Arsenal technical report saying that "she wrecks the curve" for this statistic due to the margin.

 In popular culture

 In Williamson's hometown, Newport Pagnell, a mural of her was completed in August 2022.
 The artwork was painted on a former garage by professional street artists.
-She was one of the legends of football featured in Nike's "The Football Verse" ad spot for the (men's) 2022 FIFA World Cup.
-She guest wrote about the England men's football team at this tournament for The Athletic, though told the BBC that while she will "support the boys [she has not] got any interest in it as a fan really this year, which is sad."
+As part of the "Where Greatness Is Made" campaign, a plaque honouring Williamson was installed at Scot Sports & Social Club in Milton Keynes.
+She was one of the legends of football featured in Nike's "The Football Verse" ad spot for the 2022 FIFA Men's World Cup.
+She guest wrote about the England men's football team at this tournament for The Athletic.

 In 2022, she was one of the honourees of the British GQ Men of the Year Award.
 She appeared as a special guest on The Graham Norton Show on New Year's Eve 2022, his 30th series.
+In 2023 she appeared on CBeebies Bedtime Story reading Remarkably You by Pat Zietlow Miller.

+In July 2023, Williamson helped to design and launch the current version of Blue Peter's Sport badge.

+In August 2024, Williamson opened a new football pitch, in her home town, in her honour, known as the Leah Williamson Pitch.